 Exclusive to Skint Dad readers, you are able to get a special deal with Chip.

-After you’ve made your first save, you are able to choose either to get:
+After you’ve made your first save, you are able to choose either to get an in initial 3% interest rate.

 Does your bank even give you that?!
 I know mine doesn’t!